 According to Dr. Reyfman, pain management specialist, exercising helps your body cope with pain.
 Lack of activity weakens the muscles and joints, causing more pain.
 When you exercise you strengthen your muscles and increase energy?
 Another great benefit of exercising is the release of endorphins, the feel-good hormones, which block the pain receptors in the brain, relieving pain.
 After a good workout you can get better sleep, which is another benefit, as during sleep your body regenerates.

 When it comes to exercising with chronic pain, there is no size to fit all.
 Pain management clinics offer customized programs and encourage patients to try different exercises until they find the ones that work best for them.
-Here are some simple exercises that are proved to relieve pain and help you strengthen your body.
+Here are some simple exercises that are proved to manage chronic pain and help you strengthen your body.

 Simply walking can help you feel better, especially if you walk in the park or somewhere in the nature.
 Walking boosts your energy, reduces stiffness and provides more oxygen to your muscles.
 Studies revealed that walking can relieve back pain and are the most effective type of exercises for fibromyalgia.